 ADA role as Corporate Member

 The ADA became a Corporate Member in 1979, joining the American College of Physicians, American College of Surgeons, American Hospital Association and American Medical Association.
 As a Corporate Member of TJC, the ADA appoints one Commissioner to TJC Board of Commissioners, TJC’s governing body.
-Dr. David Whiston currently serves as the ADA’s Commissioner to TJC Board of Commissioners.
+Dr. David Perrott currently serves as the ADA’s Commissioner to TJC Board of Commissioners.

 The ADA appoints representatives to five of the PTACs for two year terms and a representative to the Physician Engagement Advisory Group (PEAG.)